-Thanks to the React foam, droves of testers find this shoe bouncy and energetic.
+Thanks to the React foam, this shoe felt rather bouncy and energetic on our test runs.

-According to them, there's no need to expend so much energy because it's easy to get to the next step.
+There's no need to expend so much energy because it was SO easy to get to the next step in this Nike shoe.

-Even more, the balanced cushion and the extended heel maintain surefooted steps on rocky, uneven terrains.
+Even more, the balanced cushion and the extended heel maintained our surefooted steps on rocky, uneven terrains.